Birdsville Track is one of the Australia’s best 4WD tracks

 How long is the Birdsville Track?

-The 517 km (321 mi) long track links Marree, a small town in northern South Australia and Birdsville in south western Queensland.
+The road is 517 km (321 mi) long and links Marree, a small town in northern South Australia and Birdsville in south western Queensland.
 This notable outback road in Australia was opened up in the 1860s.
 It’s surrounded by Australian deserts and is a full-scale dirt road running through some of Australia's driest country.
 This is a remarkable road trip.
 Remember to bring your camera.
 It is a stony track covered with large pebbles (gibbers), few dune crossings which don't cause problems.
 It is essential to drive to conditions.
 4WD are more convenient than a 2WD managing the rough ride.

 Is the Birdsville Track sealed?